-Section 19.
-Role of the Mass Media. - The mass media shall be aware of their extensive social role and responsibility, as well as their influence, in communications relating to children.
+Section 12.
+Role of the Mass and Social Media.
+The mass media shall be aware of their extensive social role and responsibility, as well as their influence, in communications relating to children.
 They should use their power to protect the rights of children by relaying consistent messages through a balanced approach.
 Special attention should be given to effective anti-drug awareness campaigns and delinquency preventions.
+The mission of mass and social media is to build up or strengthen the moral character of the society by making it a channel for the rapid spread and enculturation of the virtues rather than vices in the spirit of providing right, accurate messages and communications and any form of lesson-oriented information.

-Section 20.
-Role of Judicial Institution. - In the administration of justice, courts, prosecutors and other actors shall ensure that the rights of children are protected and promoted at all times.
+Section 13.
+Role of Judicial Institution.
+In the administration of justice, courts, prosecutors and other actors shall ensure that the rights of children are protected and promoted at all times.
 They shall conduct programs and activities geared towards enhancing children's rights.

-Section 21.
-Role of Local Government Units. - The local government units (LGUS) shall come up with comprehensive programs for children and allocate appropriate budgets for their implementation.
+Section 14.
+Role of Local Government Units.
+The local government units (LGUs) shall come up with comprehensive programs for children and allocate appropriate budgets for their implementation.

-Section 22.
-Role of Local Councils for the Welfare of Children. - These councils shall, in addition to their existing duties and functions, coordinate with and assist their corresponding LGUs in coming up with comprehensive programs for children and be the primary body to oversee the implementation of such programs.
+Section 15.
+Role of Local Councils for the Welfare of Children.
+These councils shall, in addition to their existing duties and functions, coordinate with and assist their corresponding LGUs in coming up with comprehensive programs for children and be the primary body to oversee the implementation of such programs.

-Section 23.
-Role of the Sangguniang Kabataan. -- The Sangguniang Kabataan (SK) as established under the local Government Code shall, in addition to its powers and functions, actively involve itself in the formulation and implementation of prevention and protection programs in the community.
+Section 16.
+Role of the Sangguniang Kabataan.
+The Sangguniang Kabataan (SK) as established under the Local Government Code shall, in addition to its powers and functions, actively involve itself in the formulation and implementation of prevention and protection programs in the community.
 It shall coordinate with the local councils for the welfare of children for this purpose.
-It is encouraged that the SK shall devote at least 50% of its annual budget to prevention programs for the youth.
+It is encouraged that the SK may allocate at least 50% of its annual budget to prevention programs for the youth.